andymeneely/project-timber-wolf/scenarios/scenarios.md

 <img class="map" src="the fall guys ch 1 the docks.svg">

+_5 days before The Vault Job._

-_Last week we caught wind of a big shipment of various stolen artifacts coming in from overseas.
+_"Last week we caught wind of a big shipment of various stolen artifacts coming in from overseas.
 My buddy in customs would love to bust these guys the legal way, but he just found out his boss is working for these smugglers.
 Way I see it, we hit them at the transfer to prove ourselves as a new crew, my buddy gets paid for his tip but his nose stays clean, and maybe that leads us to a bigger job down the line.
-The shipment includes three paintings and a rare jewel. **Our objective is to steal the jewel and two paintings.** If we steal all three paintings, we can get an extra $2k to help out with our next job._
+The shipment includes three paintings and a rare jewel. **Our objective is to steal the jewel and two paintings.** If we steal all three paintings, we can get an extra $2k to help out with our next job."_

 ### Setup